 Our pub is the perfect place to catch up with friends after a long walk soaking up the gorgeous views in the area.

 The King’s Head Inn’s picturesque location is surrounded by the wonderful Yorkshire countryside that is poised, waiting for you, your family and camera to call your own.

 In addition to this, you will be treated to some wonderful and delicious seasonal meals and hand-picked children’s menu created by our wonderful chef.
 The King Head Inn was a finalist in The Great British Pub Awards best family pub so you know you are guaranteed a satisfying meal.

-All our Yorkshire locations are the go-to places to stay if you want to capture the full regional feel of your trip and encapsulates what it means to soak in the Yorkshire air and its many landmarks. .
+All our Yorkshire locations are the go-to places to stay if you want to capture the full regional feel of your trip and encapsulate what it means to soak in the Yorkshire air and its many landmarks.
 Find out more about each of these eclectic Inns and book your stay here.

 Have a question about your stay?
 Our team is on hand to answer your questions from pet concerns to allergen queries.
 Contact us today.

 What are the top tourist attractions in the area?